joe7575/signs_bot/manual_EN.md

 only this slot is checked.
 In both cases the following applies:

-If the slot is pre-configured and fits the item, or if the slot is not configured and empty, or is only partially filled with the item type which should be added), then the items are added.
-If not all items can be added, the remaining slots will be tried out in case A. Anything that could not be added to your own inventory goes back.
+If the slot is preconfigured and matches the item, or if the slot is unconfigured and empty, or only partially filled with the item type to be added, then the item(s) will be added.
+If not all items can be added, in case A the remaining slots are tried.
+Anything that couldn't be added to your inventory will go back or be dropped.

 The following applies to all commands that are used to take items from the bot inventory, like: